-Anyone who’s been to Taiwan can tell you that visiting a night market is quintessential to the Taiwan experience.
-It’s such an important part of the culture.
+Anyone who’s been to this East Asian country can tell you that visiting a Taiwanese night market is an essential part of the Taiwan experience.
+It’s such an important part of Taiwanese culture.

-For me, going to Taiwan without eating street food at a night market is like going to Paris for the first time ever and not seeing the Eiffel Tower.
+For me, going to Taiwan without eating street food at a night market is like going to Paris for the first time ever and not making time for the Eiffel Tower.
 It has to be done.

-Taiwan has dozens of night markets throughout the country so choosing the right ones is important.
-We’ve explored the best and most popular markets in nearly every major city to come up with this list of thirteen must-visit night markets and street food neighborhoods in Taiwan.
+We’ve explored the best and most popular night markets in nearly every major city to come up with this list of the thirteen best night markets and street food neighborhoods in Taiwan.

-If you have limited time and only want to go to the best night markets, then this list will be very useful to you.
+If you don’t have much time and only want to visit the best night markets, then this list will be useful to you.

 Save This on Pinterest!